PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 The system may work well at significantly higher speeds and lower frequency distance updates.
 :::

-The tested companion software is the _local_planner_ from the [PX4/PX4-Avoidance](https://github.com/PX4/PX4-Avoidance) repo.
+The tested companion software is the _local_planner_ from the [PX4/PX4-Avoidance](https://github.com/PX4/PX4-Avoidance) repo, which is not actively maintained anymore.
 For more information on hardware and software setup see: [PX4/PX4-Avoidance > Run on Hardware](https://github.com/PX4/PX4-Avoidance#run-on-hardware).

 <!-- hardware platform used for testing not readily available, so have removed -->